swiss-seismological-service/scrtdd/README.md

 ### 1.3 Relocating the candidate events

-Before performing the relocation we need to create a new profile in the `scrtdd` configuration where it is possible to select the values for the relocation steps: double-difference system creation, cross-correlation and solver.
+Before performing the relocation we need to create a new profile in the rtDD configuration where it is possible to select the values for the relocation steps: double-difference system creation, cross-correlation and solver.

 ![Profile options](/data/img/configOverview.png?raw=true "Profile options")

-The default values provided by `scrtdd` are meant to be a good starting choice, so there is no need to tweak every parameter.
+The default values provided by rtDD are meant to be a good starting choice, so there is no need to tweak every parameter.
 However, it is a good choice to configure a custom velocity model (`solver.travelTimeTable`).
 The cross-correlation parameters are described in a dedicated paragraph.
 Finally, when the configuration is ready, we can relocate the catalog with the following commands...

 #### 1.3.1 Relocating a file containing a list of origin ids